Exploring Cartan gravity with dynamical symmetry breaking: A Specific Example

-\end{widetext} where the boundary term $\bar{\nabla}_\mu (6\beta_1\phi_0\bar{\nabla}^\mu\log\frac{\phi}{\phi_0})\sqrt{-\bar{g}}$ has been removed.
+where the boundary term $\bar{\nabla}_\mu (6\beta_1\phi_0\bar{\nabla}^\mu\log\frac{\phi}{\phi_0})\sqrt{-\bar{g}}$ has been removed.
 We can now identify the gravitational constant as $\kappa=2\beta_1\phi_0=\frac{1}{16\pi G}$ where $G$ is Newton's constant.
-Furthermore, perhaps surprisingly, after this conformal transformation the `wrong-signed' kinetic contribution of equation \eqref{beforeredef} $ $is cancelled and the scalar field $\phi^2=|V^2|$ is recognized as a scalar field satisfying a Klein-Gordon equation with potential $U(\phi)=24\beta_1\sigma\frac{\phi_0^2}{\phi^3}$.
-This potential does not have a minimum and does not allow for a stable vacuum expectation value of $\phi$.
+Furthermore, perhaps surprisingly, after this conformal transformation the `wrong-sign' kinetic contribution of equation (\ref{beforeredef}) is cancelled and the scalar field $\phi^2=|V^2|$ is recognized as a scalar field satisfying a Klein-Gordon equation with potential $U(\phi)=24\beta_1\sigma\frac{\phi_0^2}{\phi^3}$.
+Quite remarkably we see that the above simple action (\ref{simact}) corresponds to one of the more extensively studied models of dark energy in cosmology, namely the Peebles-Ratra rolling quintessence \cite{Ratra:1987rm,Peebles:1987ek}.
+These are scalar tensor theories with a potential of the form $\phi^{-\alpha}$.
+This highlights an important and novel connection between models of dark energy and Cartan gravity with dynamical symmetry breaking.

+Interestingly, as shown in \cite{Maroto:2006}, the value $\alpha=3$, which coincides with the model we have derived, remains consistent with supernovae data.
+However, the symmetry breaking field $V^a$ has non-trivial coupling to matter \cite{Westman:2012zk} which becomes important whenever $dV^2$ is significantly different from zero.
+Thus, the predictions of the Cartan-geometric Peeble-Ratra model are expected to be distinct from Peeble-Ratra models with no coupling to matter (such as those considered in \cite{Maroto:2006}).

+The Peebles-Ratra potential does not have a minimum and does not allow for a stable non-zero vacuum expectation value of $\phi$.
 In such a case there is no privileged choice of the value of $\phi_0$ which was introduced merely to make the conformal factor $\Omega$ dimensionless.
 However, if the potential could be modified by adding other polynomial terms to the action enabling a stable vacuum expectation value, then $\phi_0$ could be identified with that vacuum expectation value.
-How to achieve this will be considered below in section \ref{stabil}.
+How to achieve this will be considered below in Section \ref{stabil}.